 "It's an inpatient facility that is a little more rigorous," Burns says.
 "At Camp Hope, you're around guys in different stages of the process.
 They work on getting you healed and then transitioning you back out, on your feet with a job.
 They have a really good follow-up network, too, with a 40% success rate against relapses."

 The future isn't clear for any business, but Burns and Gardner have a lot to be excited about.
 With the successful launch of their website and interest from internationally renowned golf courses, they also have a lot to be thankful for.
 It all came from one fateful decision to charge.

 "Sure, It's scary, but if you're not happy with where you're at and you don't feel you're doing what you feel called to do then, really, it's just like changing your perspective," says Gardner.
 "It's more risky to stay in something that is not what you're supposed to be doing, just sitting in this spot feeling like I don't have a purpose."

 Burns echoes his partner's sentiments.

 "What's the risk?" he says.
 "If you run out of money and have to go back to a job, there will be another job.
-You can always come back to square one, but if you never take that leap, then you have to live with the 'what-ifs' and regrets."
+You can always come back to Square 1, but if you never take that leap, then you have to live with the 'what-ifs' and regrets."

 Want to Know More About Veteran Jobs?